Skip to Content

 Four Ingredient Microwave Peanut Butter Fudge

 And the best part of this recipe?
-It’s super easy!
+It’s super easy, and it’s the perfect dessert!

 Microwave peanut butter fudge recipe